lee-dohm/stargate-rp-resources/technology.md

 ## Stargates and the Stargate System

-Stargates, also called _chaapa-ai_ in the language of the natives kidnapped by the Goa'uld from Earth, provide point-to-point near-instantaneous faster-than-light travel, typically between two worlds.
+Stargates, also called _chaapa'ai_ in the language of the natives kidnapped by the Goa'uld from Earth, provide point-to-point near-instantaneous faster-than-light travel, typically between two worlds.
 Any stargate can connect to any other stargate so long as there is sufficient power available and one knows the address of the destination gate.
 It does this by creating a stable wormhole that will allow matter to pass only from the source gate to the destination gate but will allow electromagnetism, gravity, and possibly other forms of energy to flow both directions.

+> **Note:** This bi-directional flow of energy allows for communications to flow both ways no matter who initiates the stargate connection.

 A gate has 39 symbols on it.
 A gate address is made up of 6 symbols for the destination portion.
-This means there are 3,262,623 possible addresses in the Milky Way gate system.
+Given that the order doesn't matter and you can't choose the same symbol twice in the same address, this means there are 3,262,623 combinations or possible addresses in the Milky Way gate system.

 **Stargate:** Teleportation 100m with 32x Extra Mass 125pts; MegaScale (1,000ly scale) +5, AoE 4m radius +0.25, Constant +0.5, Usable by Others +0.25; Gate -0.5 (_see:_ 6E1 301), OIF (Stargate and DHD), Immovable, Extremely Difficult to Obtain -2.5 &mdash; **Active Cost:** 875, **Real Cost:** 219